Tesla investors urge judge to order Musk repay $13 bln for SolarCity deal

 "They were building billions of dollars of long-term value," Chesler said of SolarCity.

-The all-stock deal was valued at $2.6 billion in 2016, but since that time Telsa's stock has soared.
+The all-stock deal was valued at $2.6 billion in 2016, but since that time Tesla's stock has soared.

 Shareholder attorney Lee Rudy urged Vice Chancellor Joseph Slights of Delaware's Court of Chancery to order Musk return the Tesla stock he received, which would be worth around $13 billion at its current price.